emrecoerek/zebrafish_project/content/home/welcome.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Welcome"
-subtitle = "Provided to you by the group of Pharmaceutical Technology of the University of Basel"
+title = "Zebrafish synchrotron X-ray computed micro-tomography" subtitle = "Provided to you by the group of Pharmaceutical Technology, University of Basel, Switzerland"

 height = "800px"